B1 Phrasal Verbs: Tu Clave para el Inglés Intermedio

 All essays must be handed in by Tuesday.

-Every year, the CIOB throws a bash to hand out its Building Manager of the Year award.
+The CIOB throws a bash to hand out its Building Manager of the Year award.

 He hung up the phone after the call.